appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### Vertical Scaling
-Vertical Scaling allows you to vertically scale the Memcached nodes (ie. pods).
+Vertical Scaling allows you to vertically scale the Memcached nodes (i.e. pods).
 The necessary information required for vertical scaling, must be provided in the `spec.verticalScaling` field.
 An example YAML is provided below:

 ```yaml